 As a result of a questionnaire survey of IRB members at several sites, the following comments were received regarding the review of safety information.

-The following comments were made in response to the survey: "Only safety information provided by the sponsor should be reviewed by a separate review organization (IRB) such as Central IRB, and the results should be reported to the IRB of the investigational site to save time and effort.
-If the safety information has been properly reviewed by a specialized organization and that organization has determined that there is no problem with the continuation of the clinical trial, then there is no need to go to the trouble of having your own IRB review it."
+If only the safety information provided by the sponsor is reviewed by another review organization (IRB), such as the Central IRB, and the results are reported by the Investigator Site's IRB, then there should be no need to go to the trouble of reviewing the information.
+If the safety information has been properly reviewed by a specialized organization and that organization has determined that there is no problem with the continuation of the clinical trial, then there is no need to go to the trouble of having your own IRB review the information."

 I think it is true that there is no problem under GCP to hear opinions from multiple IRBs, but what about the fact that there is no need for review by one's own IRB because other IRBs have determined that there is no problem?
 Can this be addressed in the future?